-He pulled back as both of his eyebrows shot up, and then he looked down, like he had spotted something.
+He pulled back as both of his eyebrows shot up, and then he looked down, like something had caught his eye.

 I followed the direction of his gaze and let out a little gasp as a gun dug into my stomach.

 “It’s been directed at you for the last four minutes,” Sergio said through a practiced smile.
 “I meant what I said.
 Listen well.
 I keep my word.
 Kiss me, and blood will be spilled.”

 “Y-you’re a crazy person!”
 I hissed, shoving at his chest.
 “And I wasn’t going to kiss you!”